reyesayala/wa_screenshot_compare/README.md

 - current_urls_csv - Input CSV file with current URLs.
 - method - Which method to take the screenshots: 0 for chrome, 1 for puppeteer, 2 for cutycapt.
   - This argument can replace c_method and a_method.
-- banner - (optional) Include to generate URLs that includes a banner.
-Default removes banners.
 - keep_cookies - (optional) Specify to NOT remove cookies.
 Default removes cookies.
   - This argument can replace c_keep_cookies and a_keep_cookies.
 - screen_height & screen_width - (optional) Specify to take screenshots of a certain size; affects browser viewport as well.
 Default height is 768, and default width is 1024.